WHDH-TV (channel 5): History

 Almost as soon as it signed on, the Federal Communications Commission (FCC) began investigating allegations of impropriety in the granting of the television license.
 This touched off a struggle that lasted 15 years.
 As a result, WHDH-TV never had a license longer than six months at a time (television station licenses at the time lasted for three years).
 In 1969, a local group, Boston Broadcasters Incorporated (BBI), was granted a construction permit for a new station on channel 5 under the call letters WCVB-TV after promising to air more local programming than any other station in America at the time (even though WHDH often broadcast more local programming, in terms of hours per week, than any other commercial television station in the market).
 The challenger was also critical of the combination of the Herald-Traveler newspaper and WHDH-AM-FM-TV.
 Herald-Traveler Corporation fought the decision in court, but lost its battle in 1972; and Boston Broadcasters was awarded a full license.

-In the months after the Herald-Traveler lost then channel 5 license, it was under court order to sign off daily at 1:00 a.m. so that WCVB-TV could test its equipment.
-WHDH-TV declined to sell its studios, transmitter and tower to the new WCVB-TV, which subsequently leased space on the tower belonging to WBZ-TV (channel 4) and remodeled a former International Harvester truck dealership in Needham to serve as its studios and offices.
+In the months after the Herald-Traveler lost the channel 5 license, it was under court order to sign off daily at 1:00 a.m. so that WCVB-TV could test its equipment.
+WHDH-TV declined to sell its studios, transmitter and tower to the new WCVB-TV, which subsequently leased space on the tower belonging to WBZ-TV (channel 4) and remodeled a former International Harvester sales and service facility in Needham to serve as its studios and offices.
 All of WHDH-TV's talent, however, transferred to WCVB.
+At 11:25 p.m., Harold E. Clancy, president of WHDH-TV, delievered a final editorial for the station:

 Fixed Bayonets!
-(1951), a late movie, wound up serving as the last telecast from the original Channel 5; the telecast began at 11:30 p.m. on March 18, 1972, and ended at 1:00 a.m. on March 19, 1972.
-CBS balked at the prospect of massive pre-emptions in Boston and moved its affiliation to WNAC-TV, leaving the new WCVB-TV to take on the ABC affiliation, which it retains to this day.
+(1951), a late movie, wound up serving as the last telecast from the original Channel 5; the telecast began at 11:30 p.m. on March 18, 1972, and ended at 1:25 a.m.
+It was followed for its usual sign off, then served with a black screen for 90 minutes until 3:00 a.m. on March 19, 1972.

+CBS, preferring an "association with broadcast groups which have significant professional broadcast experience", moved its affiliation back to WNAC-TV, which had been owned by RKO General and its predecessors since 1948.
+The ABC affiliation then went to the new WCVB-TV.

 The WHDH-TV call letters were subsequently reassigned to channel 7 almost 18 years to the day of their last use, on March 12, 1990, where they remain to this day.